 It’s important to continue studying up until the day of your exam!
 If you’re looking for additional nursing certification study resources, check out our NICUity Academy courses and resource materials!
 These can help you prepare for certification and can also be an excellent reference material for practicing at the bedside.

-Tori Meskin BSN RNC-NIC.
+Tori Meskin MSN RNC-NIC.
 Nurse.
 Blogger.
 Podcaster.
 Tori has been a clinician since 2012, works in acute care/inpatient NICU & Pediatric settings in southern California.
-She is a blogger, podcaster, NICU & Pediatric Critical Care RN, Sponsored Capella University MSN student, a Barco Uniforms Ambassador & Brave beginnings Ambassador.
+She is a blogger, podcaster, NICU & Pediatric Critical Care RN, Sponsored Capella University MSN graduate a Barco Uniforms Ambassador & Brave beginnings Ambassador.
 She has obtained her National NICU Nurse Certification (RNC-NIC) & has previously worked as a travel nurse, pursuing bedside experiences in several NICU settings.
-Follow her as she shares her NICU journey married life & juggles work, school, content creation, & brings you top notch Tips & Tricks along the way.
+Follow her as she shares her NICU journey, married & new mom life & juggles work, content creation, & brings you top notch Tips & Tricks along the way.
 Find her at www.tipsfromtori.com or info@tipsfromtori.com